alexjercan/crafter-ai/README.md

 - [x] Maybe try to penalize noop
 - [ ] Explore intrinsic reward for exploring new states
 - [ ] Test with penalize same action multiple times in a row (or have like a diminishing return for actions) if the agent just spams space then he is bad and is a skill issue.
+- [x] Give extra reward for placing table and stuff for first time.

 3. [ ] More data
 - [ ] Find a dataset with prerecorded good gameplay